Diffusion-based RGB-D Semantic Segmentation with Deformable Attention Transformer: Experimental Evaluation

-To further demonstrate the capacity of our method to exploit depth features under heavy uncertainty, we conduct further evaluations on three focused of sub-datasets, namely \begin{itemize} \item \textbf{Most invalid pixels:} We sort the NYUv2 and SUN-RGBD datasets based on the percentage of invalid pixels in the depth images.
+To further demonstrate the capacity of our method to exploit depth features under heavy uncertainty, we conduct further evaluations on three focused sub-datasets, namely \begin{itemize} \item \textbf{Most invalid pixels:} We sort the NYUv2 and SUN-RGBD datasets based on the percentage of invalid pixels in the depth images.
 We take the subset of the top 20\% depth images with the highest percentage of invalid pixels.
-We call this the `invalid' dataset. \item \textbf{Low light: } For each paired RGB-D frame in the original datasets, we deliberately decrease the intensity of the RGB images using gamma correction operation.
+We call this the `invalid' dataset. \item \textbf{Low light: } For each paired RGB-D frame in the original datasets, we deliberately decrease the intensity of the RGB images using a gamma correction operation.
 The intensity of a normalized image $I$ is adjusted based on the formula $I_{dark} = I^{\gamma}, \gamma = 2$.
-We call this the `low-light' subset of the dataset. \item \textbf{Small objects:} We ignore some labels in the ground truth which are less affected by noisy depth data and only evaluate the meanIoU metric of the rest.
+We call this the `low-light' subset of the dataset. \item \textbf{Small objects:} We ignore some labels in the ground truth that are less affected by noisy depth data and only evaluate the meanIoU metric of the rest.
 For NYUv2, we ignore the [``wall'', ``floor'', ``ceiling'', ``otherstructure'', ``otherfurniture'', ``otherprop''] labels.
 For SUN-RGBD, we ignore the [``wall'', ``floor'', ``ceiling''] labels.
 We call this the `small' objects dataset. \end{itemize} Table \ref{tab: 3 datasets} shows that our method outperforms others across all three challenging datasets, with less performance drop.
 This proves its effectiveness in modeling RGB-D images, even with a high percentage of invalid depth pixels.
-Qualitative results are shown in Figure \ref{fig: segmentation results}
+Qualitative results are shown in Figure \ref{fig: segmentation results}.
+The improved performance in visual degradation cases demonstrates our model’s ability to extract meaningful features directly from raw depth images, avoiding the need for interpolation used by other methods.